GDPR: What should I think about when I collaborate with others or share my data?

 If the data are shared with people outside Ghent University, it is necessary to draw up an agreement.
 This agreement should describe how the data will be transfered and what may happen with the data.
 There are a number of possible agreements depending on the roles that these institutions or persons play in the processing of personal data during or after your research:

 - If you are working within a research project, with a processor, or if you (Ghent University) also take on the role of processor, a processing agreement must be prepared.
 A processing agreement stipulates how the personal data can be processed, who has access and for what exact purpose they can be used.
+For example: in the context of industry funded research, the pharmaceutical company is the sponsor and will be data controller.
+Therefore, Ghent University and Ghent University Hospital are data processors.

 - If, in addition to Ghent University, another researcher, institution or organisation is a controller (i.e. joint controller) you must record in (an addendum to) the consortium agreement or cooperation agreement who is responsible for providing information to the data subjects and for the exercise of the rights of the data subjects.

 - When (personal) data are transferred between two researchers, institutions or organisations where the other party re-uses the data for their own purposes, a data transfer agreement is drawn up.
 Just like in a processing agreement, the data transfer agreement determines how the personal data can be processed, who has access and for what exact purpose they can be used.
+In case of a data transfer to a third country, the data transfer agreement should mention that is an incidental transfer for a specific study, and that the patient explicitly and informed consented to this transfer of personal data.

 - If other researchers wish to reuse your data (which contain personal data) after your research, a data use agreement will be drawn up.
 Thid agreement clearly describe the conditions under which your data can be reused.